 - A. A police supervisor shall be immediately notified when it is determined that the missing person meets one or more of the below listed criteria.
-If a police supervisor is not available, the Manager on Call (MOC)shall be contacted. - 1.
+If no police supervisor is on duty, the OIC shall ensure the Manager on Call (MOC) is notified to act as the police supervisor.
+Once the supervisor has confirmed the following criteria has been met, the supervisor shall contact the MOC.
+The criteria are as follows: - 1.
 May be the subject of foul play. - 2.
 Because of age (young or old), may be unable to properly safeguard or care for themselves - 3.
-Suffers from psychological or medical conditions that are potentially life threatening if left untreated/unattended. - 4.
+Suffers from psychological or medical conditions that are potentially life threatening if left untreated/ unattended. - 4.
 Are patients of a mental institution and are considered potentially dangerous to themselves. - 5.
 Have demonstrated the potential for suicide. - 6.
 May have been involved in a boating, swimming, or other accident, natural disaster, or catastrophe. - 7.
-When any physical or psychological situation is discovered in which an officer believes a missing person may be at a greater than normal risk. - B. Upon notification from the officer that the missing person meets any of the above listed criteria, the supervisor should - 1.
+When any physical or psychological situation is discovered in which an officer believes a missing person may be at a greater than normal risk. - B. Upon notification from the officer that the missing person meets any of the above listed criteria, the supervisor or MOC shall: - 1.
 Determine if additional personnel and resources are needed to assist in the investigation. - 2.
 Consider activation of the Amber Alert, Silver Alert, Green Alert, or Wisconsin Crime Alert Network system, and/or other immediate community notification methods. - 3.
 Establish a command post if needed. - 4.
 Organize and coordinate search efforts.
 Ensure that all required notifications have been made within and outside the Department. - 5.
 Activate Incident Command System if necessary to address the needs of the situation. - 6.
-Ensure that if a missing person is not recovered during the work shift, the information relating to the missing person is disseminated to all sworn personnel on other shifts.
+Ensure that if a missing person is not recovered during the work shift, the information relating to the missing person is disseminated to all field services and other applicable personnel on other shifts.